Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/RailroadVehicleMovement.md

 - <code><b>offset</b></code> float

   The offset of the wheelset.
-### Method <code id="get-coupler-rotation-and-extension">getCouplerRotationAndExtension</code> (coupler) → x, y, z, extension
+### Method <code id="get-coupler-rotation-and-extention">getCouplerRotationAndExtention</code> (coupler) → x, y, z, extention
-Returns the normal vector and the extension of the coupler with the given index.
+Returns the normal vector and the extention of the coupler with the given index.

 <b>Parameters:</b>

 - <code><b>coupler</b></code> integer

-  The index of which you want to get the normal and extension of.
+  The index of which you want to get the normal and extention of.

 <b>Return Values:</b>